Easter Rice Krispie Treats with Peeps

 Collage showing how to make Easter Rice Krispie Treats with Peeps marshmallows

-How to make Rice Krispie Treats with Peeps
+How to make this Peeps Rice Krispie Treat recipe

 Prepare the pan.
-I like using a 9”x13” baking dish and lining it with wax paper.
+I like using a 9”x13” baking dish for treats like this.
+Make sure to line it with wax paper.
 This will make removing the crispy rice treats easy.

 You can also give the paper a spritz with nonstick cooking spray to ensure your treats will remove easily.
 Set aside.